JohannesKuh/Cyclistic-Bike-Share-Analysis-Capstone-Project/README.md

 - **Seasonal Patterns:** Members show high ridership across all warmer seasons (Summer peak ~1,270,000 rides, 36% of all member rides; Fall ~1,130,000, 32%), while casual riders show a steeper seasonal concentration (Summer peak ~950,000 rides, 48% of all casual rides; Fall drop to ~585,000, 29%).
 Average ride duration follows the same seasonal shape for both groups but at very different scales — casual riders' duration ranges from ~10-12 minutes (Dec-Feb) to ~21-22 minutes (Jun-Jul), while members range only from ~10-11 to ~13 minutes over the same period.
 - **Station & Geospatial Patterns:** Casual riders prefer touristic and lakefront locations — most-used station DuSable Lake Shore Dr & Monroe St (31,236 rides, ~1.57% of all casual rides), followed by Navy Pier and Streeter Dr & Grand Ave.
 Members favor central business-district stations — most-used station Kingsbury St & Kinzie St (31,202 rides), followed by Clinton St & Washington Blvd and Clinton St & Madison St. These findings are supported by the Folium heatmap of start locations and the Folium map of top stations. *("Touristic" and "business-district" labels are qualitative interpretations based on station names and Chicago geography, not a field in the data.)*
 - **Overall Key Insight:** across every dimension examined, one consistent divide emerged — members mainly ride for commuting, casual riders mostly use Cyclistic for leisure.
 This divide directly shapes the recommendations below.

+## Business Recommendations

+Based on the key findings above, and with regard to questions 2 (*Why would casual riders buy Cyclistic annual memberships?*) and 3 (*How can Cyclistic use digital media to influence casual riders to become members?*), the top three recommendations are:

+- **Electric Bike-Focused Membership Incentives** — Offer members-only discounts on e-bike rentals, partner with manufacturers (e.g., Trek, Specialized) for early access and better support, and promote through co-branded content and affiliate marketing.
+- **Seasonal & Shoulder-Month Conversion Campaigns** — Launch targeted membership promotions in the shoulder months (May-June, September), when casual riders are active but not yet locked into summer-only habits, delivered via timed social media and email campaigns.
+- **Landmark & Attraction-Based Membership Benefits** — Partner with lakefront attractions (Navy Pier, Millennium Park, Shedd Aquarium) and sightseeing cruises for member-exclusive discounts, promoted via geo-targeted ads and station-based QR codes at casual riders' top stations.

 ## Tools & Technologies
 Python (pandas, seaborn, matplotlib, folium), R (ggplot2 via rpy2),